Bob the Railway Dog

 Bob the Railway Dog (also known as "Terowie Bob") is part of South Australian Railways folklore.
-He travelled the South Australian Railways system in the latter part of the 19th century, and was known widely to railwaymen of the day; he is part of the folklore in the area, and has been commemorated over the years.
+He travelled the South Australian Railways system in the latter part of the 19th century, and was widely known to railwaymen of the day; he is part of the folklore in the area, and has been commemorated over the years.

 Life

 Bob first experienced the railway life when, as a young dog, he took a fancy to the workers building the railway near Strathalbyn and followed some of the navvies to the line.
 He was brought back to his owner, the publican of the Macclesfield Hotel, two or three times before finally disappearing.
 He was about nine months old at the time.

 His true railway career appears to have commenced not long after being consigned from Adelaide, along with fifty other dogs, to Quorn, to be used to exterminate rabbits near Carrieton.
 Bob was, it was believed, picked up as a stray in Adelaide.
 He was swapped (though it has been suggested he "broke pack") for another dog, obtained as a stray from the police in Port Augusta by William Seth Ferry, then working as a special guard at Petersburg as Peterborough was then known.
 Ferry "registered him right away" and is recorded as noting he acquired Bob on 24 September 1884.

 Eventually William Ferry, a nephew of Seth Ferry, the noted horse trainer, was promoted to Petersburg Assistant Station Master in February 1885, by which time Bob had become accustomed to train travel.